bloxmaster0811/XboxInput/README.md

 3. Reboot with the controller disconnected.
 Once the dashboard is running, connect it by USB.

 The controller hook isn't very consistent.
-If the controller does not connect unplug and replug the cable.
+If the controller does not connect straight away unplug and replug the cable.

 ## Building
 See `BUILDING.md`.